- 1. Purpose of Intergroup

 (g) Collect mail from Post Office box and distribute as appropriate.

-(a) Make the following additions and alterations to the site at his or her discretion in accordance with Intergroup’s Web Site Content Protocol:
+(a) Make the additions and alterations to the site in accordance with subpoints (I)-(vii);

-(iv) on the Literature Orders page, make changes requested by the Literature Person;
+(iv) make changes requested by the Literature Person;

 (v) editorial corrections – being minor changes or corrections – as required.

-(b) Make other content and format changes after approval by Sydney and Melbourne Intergroup.
+(vii) Make other content and format changes after approval by the Australian Intergroup.

 2.5 Literature Person

-(a) Receive and fill orders from Sydney meetings, Melbourne Intergroup and other meetings and individuals outside the Sydney and Melbourne areas.
+(a) Receive and fill orders from meetings and individuals nationally.

-(b) Maintain stock of literature; order replacement stock from Fellowship Wide Services as required.
+(b) Maintain adequate stock of literature to meet demand ; order replacement stock from Fellowship Wide Services as required.

 (c) Set prices to cover Intergroup’s costs.